Illinois patient's death may be first in US tied to vaping

-CHICAGO (AP) — Illinois health officials are reporting what could be United States' first death tied to vaping.
+SPRINGFIELD, Ill.
+(AP) Illinois health officials are reporting what could be United States' first death tied to vaping.

 In a Friday news release, the Illinois Department of Public Health says a person who recently vaped died after being hospitalized with "severe respiratory illness."
 The agency didn't give any other information about the patient, including a name or where the person lived.